 The procedures for dealing with students whose performance falls below that expected by the program are usually specific to the area(s) in question.
 For example, if the performance is a low grade in a class, then the teacher of record will interact with a student to establish a remediation plan.
 Where the performance relates to an off-site clinical activity, the supervisor of record will intervene and report behaviors that are of concern to the academic instructor.
-All three (student, supervisor, and instructor) will review the activities and establish a plan to work with the student to bring their behaviors up to acceptable standards.
+The student's advisor will coordinate, organize, and monitor this plan.
+All parties (advisor, student, supervisor, or instructor) will review the activities and establish a plan to work with the student to bring their behaviors up to acceptable standards.